scania-digital-design-system/tegel/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added unit tests for my changes (if applicable)
 - [ ] All existing tests pass
 - [ ] I have updated the documentation (if applicable)
+- [ ] Not breaking production behavior
+- [ ] Behavior available in storybook with documented descriptions (if applicable)

 ## **Suggested test steps**
 - [ ] Browser testing (Chrome, Safari, Firefox)